I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbchannelinitsetprocesspacketcallbacks.md

 is received.  <a href="..\vmbuskernelmodeclientlibapi\nc-vmbuskernelmodeclientlibapi-evt-vmb-channel-processing-complete.md">EvtVmbChannelProcessingComplete</a> will be invoked every time the ring buffer that contains incoming packets transitions from non-empty to empty.
 This happens after the last invocation of <b>ProcessPacketCallback</b> in a single batch.</p>

-<p>This function is only meaningful if Kernel Mode Client Library (KMCL) queue
-management is not suppressed.  </p>

-<p><b>ProcessPacketCallback</b> is invoked for every packet that
-is received.  <a href="..\vmbuskernelmodeclientlibapi\nc-vmbuskernelmodeclientlibapi-evt-vmb-channel-processing-complete.md">EvtVmbChannelProcessingComplete</a> will be invoked every time the ring buffer that contains incoming packets transitions from non-empty to empty.
-This happens after the last invocation of <b>ProcessPacketCallback</b> in a single batch.</p>

 ## -requirements
 <table>
 <tr>